-We are thankful for all of the press coverage that Taking the Reins and the girls who really are our superstars recieve.
+We are thankful for all of the press coverage that Taking the Reins and our superstar girls receive!

-Taking the Reins has been featured on numerous TV, print and online programs and we are always available to speak with members of the press about the program.
+Taking the Reins has been featured in numerous TV, print and online programs and we are always available to speak with members of the press about the program.

 “I was bullied a lot.
 I would try not to go out as much as possible because I was embarrassed of who I was.
 And I was my worst enemy.
 And when I got [to Taking the Reins], my opinion on everything changed. […] I’m a lot more self-confident.
 The more people I meet, the more connections I can have, the better my life will turn out, instead of following the influences I have.” – Alyssa, 15

 “These horses are teachers and they teach you many things, like how to be patient. […] They know if you’re having a bad day they can feel that.
 What you put out is what you get back from the horses.” – Stacie, 16

 “You’re taking care of a 1200-pound animal.
 It’s pretty hard to do that, so once you can get that handled, you can pretty much handle anything you want.” – Kate, 15